DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/23-Bootstrap.md

 ### Summary bootstrap

-The key idea behind the bootstrap is that we estimate the population with the sample, this is called the *plug in principle*.
+The key idea behind the bootstrap is that we estimate the population with the sample, this is called the *plug in principle*, if something is unknown then substitute an estimate of it.
 We can then generate new samples from this population estimate.
 The bootstrap does not improve the accuracy of the original estimate, in fact the bootstrap distribution is centered on the original sample estimate.
 Instead we only get information about the variability of the sample estimate.
 Some people are suspicious that we are using the data over and over.
 But remember we are just getting estimates of variability.
 In traditional statistics, when we calculate the sample standard deviation, we are using sample mean.
 Thus we are using the data twice.
 Always think of the bootstrap as providing a way to find the variability in an estimate.

 ## Confidence interval for difference in means